SF-WDI-LABS/tunely-angular/docs/sprint1.md

 1. Serve the hard-coded albums in server.js on `/api/albums`.
 This is an API route, so let's send JSON.

 1. In `app.js`, use `ajax` to get the albums.
 Render them on the page.

+1. You can safely delete the hard-coded data in `app.js` now!

 > The data in `server.js` and `app.js` is different; making it easy to see which data is being rendered on your page.